Wells National Estuarine Research Reserve: Conservation and stewardship

 The Wells Reserve also involves communities in conservation by providing mapping services, technical assistance, training programs, and conservation data useful for the protection and care of land and water resources.

 Protection and preservation

 The protected lands comprising the Wells Reserve are entirely within the Town of Wells, Maine.
 These conservation lands are owned by the Maine Department of Conservation (533 acres), United States Fish and Wildlife Service/Rachel Carson National Wildlife Refuge (1,428 acres), Town of Wells (249 acres), and Wells Reserve Management Authority (40 acres).

-The Wells Reserve site, farmed for well over three centuries, holds a prominent place in the town's history.
+The Wells Reserve site, farmed for over three centuries, holds a prominent place in the town's history.
 The Laudholm Farm campus reflects New England's progressive farming era.
 By the 1970s, farming had ceased to be viable, but the effort to permanently protect Laudholm stimulated the establishment of Maine's only National Estuarine Research Reserve.
 Laudholm Farm's buildings were restored and renovated to respect a treasured heritage while creating a platform for Wells Reserve research, education, and stewardship programs.